ut-ims-robotics/ros_training/html/_sources/day1/clearbot_teleop.rst.txt

    .. code-block:: bash

-      ssh kasutaja@robotont-X
+      ssh kasutaja@clearbot-X

    where X has to be replaced with the ID written on the robot.
-For example: :code:`robotont-3`.
+For example: :code:`clearbot-3`.

 #.
 Enter the password given to you by the instructor.